Challenges in scaling up the supply chain and manufacturing operations for CGT products.

 Most companies use ‘white boards’ or manually updated excel sheets in managing production schedules.
 Quality and other teams have their own Excel sheets that need to be manually updated each time anything changes across their teams.
 This includes changes in testing schedules, availability of key personnel, equipment downtime or maintenance, etc. Harmonizing the schedules across the disparate teams is challenging and time-consuming

-1. Resource planning and allocation
+2. Resource planning and allocation

 CGT industry has a shortage of specialized workforce that can be quickly recruited and utilized for manufacturing.
 Most companies are hiring people with biologics or similar backgrounds and training them further to support their operations.
 However, due to the high employment costs and lack of a trusted pool of personnel that is readily available, scheduling manufacturing runs can be a challenging task.
 As more personnel are added, different resources might have varying levels of competence and training.
 Scheduling competent and trained resources is an integral part of CGT manufacturing planning.

 Training of the personnel records is maintained in Quality systems (paper-based or electronic).
 These records require continuous updating, and personnel training levels have to be communicated to the production planners to schedule accurately.
-Manually cross-checking competencies of critical resources is a time-consuming and tedious.
+Manually cross-checking competencies of critical resources is time-consuming and tedious.

-1. Equipment allocation and maintenance
+3. Equipment allocation and maintenance

 Similar to resource allocation, equipment or cleanrooms are required for producing a single batch of the product.
-In most manufacturing runs, equipment like bio-reactors can be utilized for few days and can be a bottleneck for scheduling new manufacturing runs.
+In most manufacturing runs, equipment like bioreactors can be utilized for a few days and can be a bottleneck for scheduling new manufacturing runs.
 Different equipment used during each run may also require maintenance, sterilization time, calibration, etc., at varying schedules.
 The manufacturing planner or manager needs to know which equipment is utilized or ‘out of service’ to plan and schedule manufacturing runs accurately.

-1. Patient slot allocation
+4. Patient slot allocation

-Based on all the above mentioned factors (internal capacity and schedules), supply chain teams need to calculate and know when a patient’s material can be collected and shipped for manufacturing.
+Based on all the above-mentioned factors (internal capacity and schedules), supply chain teams need to calculate and know when a patient’s material can be collected and shipped for manufacturing.
 If the incoming starting material is a fresh product (24-48 hour shelf life), then ensuring manufacturing capacity availability is critical for patient treatment.

-1. Re-scheduling happens more often you think
+5. Re-scheduling happens more often you think

 Confirmed schedules can change due to several reasons, including patient’s health and availability for collection, manufacturing or logistics issues or QC unavailability, etc. We have seen nearly 30%-40% of confirmed schedules change and require re-scheduling.